 Short bio of Jean-Robert Tyran

-Jean-Robert Tyran is professor of public economics at the University of Vienna and director of the Vienna Center for Experimental Economics.
-He is associate editor of the Journal of Behavioral and Experimental Economics, member of various editorial boards (Experimental Economics, European Journal of Political Economy, Journal of the Economic Science Association, Journal of Experimental Political Science), and professional Boards (Society for the Advancement of Behavioral Economics, German Economic Association).
-He is a research fellow at various institutions (CEPR, London; EPRU, U Copenhagen) and has held numerous visiting positions (Harvard Kennedy School, London School of Economics, among others).
+Jean-Robert Tyran is professor of public economics at the University of Vienna, director of the Vienna Center for Experimental Economics, and the Dean of the Faculty of Business, Economics and Statistics.
+He is member of various editorial boards (Experimental Economics, European Journal of Political Economy, Journal of the Economic Science Association, Journal of Experimental Political Science), and professional Boards (Society for the Advancement of Behavioral Economics, German Economic Association).
+He a research fellow at various institutions (CEPR, London; EPRU, U Copenhagen) and has held numerous visiting positions (Harvard Kennedy School, London School of Economics, among others).
 He is also part-time Professor at the Department of Economics at the University of Copenhagen.

 Before moving to Vienna in September 2010, he was at U Copenhagen since 2004, and at U St. Gallen since 1997.
 He has earned his PhD in economics at the U of Zurich finishing in 1997.